mighty-gerbils/gerbil/doc/reference/std/misc/atom.md

 (atom-reset! atom new-value) -> new-value
 ```

+Sets the atom to the provided new value,
-If the new value passes the `atom`’s validator, sets the atom to it.
+if it passes the `atom`’s validator (see the `atom` function above),
 Ensures that no other access is made to the atom in the middle of a reset.
 Returns the new value.